EnableX/Android-App-To-App-Calling/README.md

+# Real-Time Video Communication App with EnableX Android Toolkit and Firebase: A Comprehensive Guide

-# Demo framework for app to app calling with EnableX android toolkit and firebase
+Creating an App-to-App Calling Demo with EnableX Android Toolkit and Firebase

-This Application is explaining to send push notification messages from one registered mobile number to another registered mobile number.
-Once you get a push notification message in app, it initiates one to one call.

-To demonstrate the Android Sample App, we need a middleware server to register mobile numbers and to send push notifications to the mobile application.
+Our app showcases seamless push notification messaging between registered mobile numbers, triggering 1-to-1 calls upon message receipt.
+To illustrate this Android Sample App, a middleware server is essential for mobile number registration and push notification dispatch.

-For this application, we are using Firebase Cloud Messaging as a middleware server, where this server is storing mobile numbers and send push notifications to the registered mobile.
+In this setup, we rely on Firebase Cloud Messaging as our middleware server.
+It not only manages mobile number registration but also facilitates push notifications to registered users, enabling efficient communication and call initiation.

-## 1. Middleware Server
-Create push notification using NodeJs API's server with [firebase admin sdk](https://firebase.google.com/docs/admin/setup).
-Integrate API's in this server for the following reasons:
-1) To register the device with mobile number <br/>
-2) To send push notification to the register mobile number.

 ## 2. How to get started